arnauorriols/deno-next-start/README.md

 your project configuration is in commonjs and the config file has the `.js` extension (ie `next.config.js`).

+## Next.js version

+By default, this adapter uses Next.js v14.
+If you project depends on Next.js v15, use `jsr:@deno/nextjs-start/v15` as the entrypoint.

 # Configuration

 The following envs are available for configuration: